 Unlike most of the other developed countries that have been hit with the COVID-19 pandemic, a significant portion of the U.S. population has no medical insurance.
 (This would be far worse without the Affordable Care Act: A decade ago, before it was enacted, there were more than 46 million uninsured Americans, and that has since dropped to about 27 million people.)

-Open enrollment for 2020 health plans ended in late 2019 or early 2020, depending on the state, and open enrollment for most employers concluded in late 2019.
+Open enrollment for 2020 individual market health plans ended in late 2019 or early 2020, depending on the state, and open enrollment for most employers concluded in late 2019.
 Open enrollment for 2021 coverage will start in November 2020.
-But nearly all of the state-run health insurance exchanges have opened up special enrollment periods (SEPs) in the spring of 2020 in response to the coronavirus pandemic.
-These are limited windows during which people who are uninsured can enroll in ACA-compliant health plans, and they’re still ongoing in seven states and DC:
+But nearly all of the state-run health insurance exchanges opened up special enrollment periods (SEPs) in the spring of 2020 in response to the coronavirus pandemic.
+These are limited windows during which people who are uninsured can enroll in ACA-compliant health plans, and they’re still ongoing in four states and DC:

 - District of Columbia (enroll by September 15; includes uninsured employees of small businesses that have DC Health Link plans — the employees have until September 15 to enroll, and do not have to wait until their employer’s annual enrollment period)

-[Connecticut, Minnesota, Colorado, Rhode Island, Nevada, and Washington State also opened COVID-19 special enrollment periods, but they have since ended.
+[Connecticut, Minnesota, Colorado, Rhode Island, Nevada, Washington, and Massachusetts also opened COVID-19 special enrollment periods, but they have since ended.
 Residents in those states now need qualifying events in order to sign up for health coverage, although Medicaid enrollment is available year-round to eligible residents.
 Loss of an employer-sponsored health plan is always a qualifying event.]

 The special enrollment periods triggered by the coronavirus pandemic do not allow people with health insurance to switch to a different plan; they are designed to let uninsured people gain coverage.
 But people who have health plans that aren’t minimum essential coverage are considered uninsured, which means people are able to switch away from coverage such as short-term health plans and healthcare sharing ministry plans and obtain ACA-compliant health insurance coverage instead.

 The 38 states that rely on HealthCare.gov cannot issue their own special enrollment periods, as they do not run their own enrollment platforms.
 The governors of 13 states (Arizona, as well as 12 others), and attorneys general from 22 states, asked the federal government to open up a special enrollment period through HealthCare.gov.
-But the Trump administration said they do not plan to open a special enrollment period on HealthCare.gov, and were instead “exploring other options” as of late March.
+But the Trump administration said they would not open a special enrollment period on HealthCare.gov, and were instead “exploring other options” as of late March.
 The letter from 12 governors in states that use HealthCare.gov was sent on April 13, and the letter from 22 attorneys general was sent on April 14.
 But thus-far, HealthCare.gov has continued to require a qualifying event in order for a person to enroll via HealthCare.gov (documentation requirements were relaxed until mid-July, but are now back to normal).

 New Mexico operates a state-run exchange but uses HealthCare.gov for enrollment (for now), which means the state cannot issue a special enrollment period.
 But New Mexico has opened up the state’s high-risk pool to residents who are uninsured, not able to obtain other health coverage, and who believe they may have COVID-19.